-We row Monday-Friday in the afternoon and Saturday mornings.
+We row Monday-Friday in the afternoon.
 We leave for the boathouse at 3:15 PM, which is at Wawawai Landing on the Snake River; transportation is provided.
-We also do strength training 2-3 mornings a week on campus.
 If you have a class conflict with any practice time, the coaches will work with you to make this work.
-There are no cuts.

 Rowing experience is not necessary and few members of the team had ever rowed before joining.
-2009's Novice 8+ crew that took 2nd at Nationals was comprised entirely of walk-ons with no prior rowing experience.
+2013's Novice Lightweight 4+ that won the ACRA national championship and 2009's Novice 8+ crew that took 2nd at Nationals were comprised entirely of walk-ons with no prior rowing experience.

 The team is athlete run by an Officer core elected by the rowers.
 40+ students hire the coaches, decide where we race, and help to raise funds for the team.
 As a result, the paid coaches are left to focus on coaching.

 The team is constantly medaling at many of the events we attend.
 We compete against the other schools in the Pac-12 and other schools from all over the west coast.
 The team and coaches provide the elements necessary to produce winning boats; all that is missing is your hard work and dedication.

 To learn more about rowing, visit US Rowing.

 Click here to view videos from this past year.